hsmalley/velvet-chains-ttrpg/obsidian-templates/companion.md

 - **Engine Sync:** {{Heart / Pulse / Mind adjustments to Support or Strike effects}}
 - **Reactions:** {{Consent-triggered responses, mixed result clauses, shadow costs}}

-Provide notes on how the companion shares scars, stress tracks, or Hope reserves with their captain.
+Provide notes on shared Hope, scars, or stress tracks.

 ---

-## 🕸️ Bond Dynamics
+## 🕸️🔥 Bond Dynamics

-- **Strengths:** {{Benefits}}
-- **Risks:** {{Costs or emotional strain}}
-- **Corruption Buffer:** {{Transfer method}}
+Summarize strengths, risks, and how corruption or strain is managed.

 ---

-## 🎭 Hope & Strings Resonance
+## 🎭🔥 Hope & Strings Resonance

-How shared emotion converts to game effect.
-When does this bond generate Hope dice, add Danger, award Strings, or invite scars?

-Translate those beats into concrete Daggerheart outcomes (Hope boosts, Danger mitigation, scar healing, or new entanglements).
+Explain when the bond generates Hope, Strings, or Danger.
+Tie emotional beats to game effects.

 ---

-## 📝 Hooks
+## 📝🔥 Hooks

+Use for narrative prompts or future complications.

 - {{Hook 1}}
 - {{Hook 2}}

 ---

-## 💕 Bonded Protocols
+## 💕🔥 Bonded Protocols

-Detail the specific consent rituals or communication methods unique to the companion's bond with their character.
+Describe rituals, communication methods, or consent protocols unique to this bond.

 ---

-## 🧬 Echo & Sentience
+## 🧬🔥 Echo & Sentience

-Explore the nature of their consciousness, any unique psychic abilities, or how they perceive consent.
+Describe the companion’s consciousness, perception, or psychic qualities.

 ---

-## 🎴 Strings in Motion
+## 🎴🔥 Strings in Motion

+Track when Strings are gained, spent, or burned.
+Note leverage or consequences.

 | Moment              | Earned / Spent                    | Result                                    |
 | ------------------- | --------------------------------- | ----------------------------------------- |
 | {{Scene or ritual}} | {{Who gained or burned a String}} | {{Hope surge, leverage, or complication}} |
 | {{Another beat}}    | {{String shift}}                  | {{Outcome}}                               |

-Track leverage so the crew knows who can tug on the bond during future scenes.

 ---

-## 🎭 Theatrical Role
+## 🎭🔥 Theatrical Role

-How does the companion contribute to the dramatic flair or emotional beats of the story?
+How the companion enhances drama, theme, or emotional beats.

 ---

+## 🎆🔥 Bombastic Mode (Optional)

+When modest notes fail, unleash Bombastic Mode.
+Describe the appendix with operatic excess and grand
+spectacle:

+- Overwrought metaphors and cosmic exaggerations.
+- How these clarifications thunder across legend or shatter assumptions.
+- What impossible promises, scandals, or revelations it embodies.

+Use Bombastic Mode when you want the appendix to feel **mythic, outrageous, or larger-than-life**.
+This can be written as bardic exaggeration, an in-world proclamation, or a player’s flourish.

+---

+## 🪞🔥 Codex Resonance

+> ✨⛓️ In reflection, this bond resonates through chosen hues, vows, or insights.
+Its echoes ripple
+> through memory and play.

+---

-## 🕯️ 𝘊𝘰𝘥𝘦𝘹 𝘐𝘯𝘷𝘰𝘤𝘢𝘵𝘪𝘰𝘯
+## 🕯️🔥 𝘊𝘰𝘥𝘦𝘹 𝘐𝘯𝘷𝘰𝘤𝘢𝘵𝘪𝘰𝘯

-Describe the ritual or oath they recite before acting — the verbal choreography that ensures every strike or kiss is consented to.
+Describe the oath, phrase, or ritual declared before acting—whether vow, joke, or benediction.

+> ✨⛓️🔥 The bond endures—whether vow, curse, or myth.